mlbio-epfl/turtle/README.md

 ```
 @inproceedings{
     gadetsky2024let,
-    title={Let Go of Your Labels with Unsupervised Transfer Learning},
+    title={Let Go of Your Labels with Unsupervised Transfer},
     author={Gadetsky, Artyom and Jiang, Yulun and Brbi\'c, Maria},
     booktitle={International Conference on Machine Learning},
     year={2024},